Large household items: collection

-Right2Work (R2W) who we partner with to provide this service will be implementing the following temporary changes:
+Right2Work (R2W) who we partner with provide this service and have implemented the following temporary changes to limit the spread of Coronavirus (COVID-19):

 - R2W operatives will not be able to enter properties.
 This is to reduce the risk to the R2W staff and also to householders